Connecticut State Marshal: Oversight

 The state marshal system consists of an eight-member State Marshal Commission, appointed for a three-year term, which sets training requirements and professional standards among other things; a 24-member advisory board – marshals elected by other marshals for one year – for communicating with the branches of government and discussing law changes and issues important to marshals; and approximately 180 state marshals, allocated by county.
 Two members of the State Marshal's Advisory Board also sit ex officio on the State Marshal Commission.
-The appointed members of State Marshal Commission include a chairperson appointed by the Governor of Connecticut, a judge of the superior court appointed by the Chief Justice of the Connecticut Supreme Court, and members each appointed by the speaker of the House of Representatives, the president pro tempore of the Senate, the majority and minority leaders of the House of Representatives, and the majority and minority leaders of the state Senate.
+The appointed members of State Marshal Commission include a chairperson appointed by the governor of Connecticut, a judge of the superior court appointed by the chief justice of the Connecticut Supreme Court, and members each appointed by the speaker of the House of Representatives, the president pro tempore of the Senate, the majority and minority leaders of the House of Representatives, and the majority and minority leaders of the state Senate.
 The state marshal system is a function of the executive branch of state government, although a current list of state marshals is also publicized by the Judicial branch on its website.

 Services

 Connecticut state marshals have a broad range of statutory authority, and perform a number of functions for courts and other state and federal agencies.
 Duties and services include, but are not limited to, serving court documents (including summons and complaint, restraining orders, subpoenas, and contempt citations), transferring minors in emergency ex parte custody matters, enforcing judgments (including bank executions, wage garnishments, and seizure of property), evictions, serving tax warrants, and arresting individuals on bench warrants and capias mittimus warrants.

-Connecticut state marshals are not employed by the State of Connecticut.
-They are compensated on a fee-for-service basis for each process served and are required to run their operations as independent contractors.
+Connecticut state marshals are not directly employed by the State of Connecticut.
+They are compensated on a fee-for-service basis for each process served or executed, and are required to run their operations independently.
 This arrangement for the compensation of process fees is a legacy from the deputy sheriffs, and has a long history in the legal system in Connecticut dating back through the 17th century.
 State marshal fees are set by Connecticut General Statutes.
 Self-represented parties who are financially indigent can petition Connecticut courts for a waiver of service of process fees, wherein the State of Connecticut would pay the state marshal on behalf of the self-represented party.
 According to state law, the State of Connecticut through the Judicial Branch also pays marshal's fees for service of restraining and civil protection orders throughout the State of Connecticut.

 Connecticut organizations that utilize the services of state marshals include the judicial system (Superior Court, Juvenile Court, Support Enforcement, Office of Victim Advocate, etc.); other agencies/quasi agencies of the State of Connecticut (Attorney General’s Office, Office of Consumer Protection, Department of Children and Families, Statewide Grievance Committee); municipalities (cities and towns), attorneys, and members of the general public intending to represent themselves in court.
 Connecticut state marshals also serve documents from other states as well as federal courts and agencies.